nikhilnair31/FORGOR-App/README.md

 ## Tasks

 ### To-Do
+- [ ] Add new activity for features
 - [ ] Add options for digest frequency
+- [ ] Add option to upload images
+- [ ] Add filter pills for search
 - [ ] Add link extraction when viewing individual posts

 ### Other